turbanisch/chinese-countryname-regex/README.md

 the short name contains the simplified 加).

 But since the overview page provides links to the individual country pages, it can serve as an entry point for web crawling.
-Wikipedia’s localization not only takes care of character-by-character conversion but also reflects differences in usage described above, as the following example of Montenegro shows:
+On each page, Wikipedia’s localization not only takes care of character-by-character conversion but also reflects differences in usage described above, as the following example of Montenegro shows:

 ![Mainland](img/montenegro_mainland.png)